Digital mobile radio: DMR Tier I

 DMR Tier I products are for licence-free use in the European PMR446 band.
 Tier I products are specified for non-infrastructure use only (meaning without the use of repeaters).
-This part of the standard provides for consumer applications and low-power commercial applications, using a maximum of 0.5 watt RF power.
+This part of the standard provides for consumer applications and low-power commercial applications, using a maximum of 0.5 watts RF power.

 Note that a licence free allocation is not present at this frequency outside of Europe, which means that PMR446 radios including DMR Tier I radios can only be used legally in other countries once an appropriate radio licence is obtained by the operator.

-Some DMR radios sold by Chinese manufacturers (most notably Baofeng) have been mis-labelled as DMR Tier I. A DMR Tier I radio would only use the PMR446 licence free frequencies, and would have a maximum transmitted power of 0.5 W as required by law for all PMR446 radios.
+Some DMR radios sold by Chinese manufacturers (most notably Baofeng) have been mis-labelled as DMR Tier I. A DMR Tier I radio would only use the PMR446 licence–free frequencies, and would have a maximum transmitted power of 0.5 watts as required by law for all PMR446 radios.

 Although the DMR standard allows Tier I DMR radios to use continuous transmission mode, all known Tier I radios currently use TDMA, the same as Tier II.
-This is probably due to the battery savings that come with transmitting only half the time instead of continuously.
+This is probably due to the 40% battery savings that come with transmitting only half the time instead of continuously.

 DMR Tier II

-DMR Tier II covers licensed conventional radio systems, mobiles and hand portables operating in PMR frequency bands from 66–960 MHz.
+DMR Tier II covers licensed conventional radio systems, mobiles and hand portables operating in PMR frequency bands from 66 to 960 MHz.

 The ETSI DMR Tier II standard is targeted at those users who need spectral efficiency, advanced voice features and integrated IP data services in licensed bands for high-power communications.
 A number of manufacturers have DMR Tier II compliant products on the market.
 ETSI DMR specifies two slot TDMA in 12.5 kHz channels for Tier II and III.